Self-test loss functions for learning weak-form operators and gradient flows: Self-test loss functions

 \subsection{Weak-form operator learning}

 The main idea behind the self-test loss function is to guide the minimization in the direction that explores the unknown parameter the most.
-Thus, we use the parameter to construct test functions for the weak-form operator learning problem in Section \ref{sec:intro_wf_op}.
+Thus, we use the parameter to construct test functions.